alonz22/simplelb/README.md

 ## Prerequisites:

-Ensure you have Python 3.x installed on your server.
-Install any necessary dependencies listed in the project's requirements.
+1.Operating System: The service is compatible with Red Hat Enterprise Linux (RHEL) and CentOS for Red Hat-based systems, as well as Debian and Ubuntu for Debian-based systems.

+2.Python 3: SimpleLB requires Python 3.x to be installed on the system, which is available by default on most modern Linux distributions.

+3.Configuration File: The service relies on a configuration file (config.ini) located in ```/etc/simplelb/``` that allows users to customize load balancer settings, SSL certificates, and penalty thresholds.

+4.Permissions: Administrative privileges (root access or sudo) are necessary to perform system-level tasks such as creating directories, copying files to system directories, and starting/stopping services.

 Download and Setup:

 Clone this repository to your server. run ``` ./install.sh```
-Modify the config.ini file in the /etc/simplelb/ directory to configure your load balancer settings, SSL certificates, and penalty thresholds.
+Modify the ```config.ini``` file in the ```/etc/simplelb/``` directory to configure your load balancer settings, SSL certificates, and penalty thresholds.
 Run the Load Balancer: